Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc liftings: definitions

-\begin{remark} We will only work with the more restrictive notion of strong slc liftings, as it allows us to use \autoref{lem: suff-cond-log-lift-nonnormal} below.
-Note that if $(X^\nu,D)$ is globally $F$-split and CY, then for any strong slc lifting $(\sX^\nu,\sD)$ the log canonical divisor $K_{\sX^\nu}+\sD$ is necessarily $\bQ$-linearly trivial, by the proof of \cite[Theorem 6.8]{BBKW24}. \end{remark}
+We will only work with the more restrictive notion of strong slc liftings, as it allows us to use \autoref{lem: suff-cond-log-lift-nonnormal} below.
+Note that if $(X^\nu,D)$ is globally $F$-split and CY, then for any strong log lifting $(\sX^\nu,\sD)$ the log canonical divisor $K_{\sX^\nu}+\sD$ is necessarily $\bQ$-linearly trivial, by the proof of \cite[Theorem 6.8]{BBKW24}. \end{remark}

 We have the analogue of \autoref{lemma:normalization_of_lifted_boundary}: